GM could face punitive damage claims in switch litigation

 "Punitive damages may be sought against New GM to the extent - but only the extent - they are based on New GM knowledge or conduct alone," Gerber wrote.
 New GM may also be responsible for employee knowledge or documents it "inherited" from Old GM, he added.

-Robert Hilliard, who represents GM plaintiffs, called the ruling a win, but GM spokesman Pat Morrissey disputed that characterization, saying it was "not a victory for plaintiffs."
+Robert Hilliard, who represents GM plaintiffs, called the ruling a "complete win."
+A GM spokesman was not immediately available for comment.

 GM’s 2009 bankruptcy essentially split the company, with New GM purchasing profitable business operations and Old GM retaining burdensome liabilities.
 New GM agreed to take on liability for post-sale injuries or deaths involving Old GM vehicles.